 This was previously achieved by completing a Bridging Test provided by Service IQ, but is no longer available as of 1 February 2017.
-You will now have to attend a LCQ course that references the Sale and Supply of Alcohol Act 2012, pass the required units and apply for a new LCQ Certificate from Service IQ.
+You will now have to attend a LCQ course that references the Sale and Supply of Alcohol Act 2012, pass the required units and apply for a new LCQ Certificate from Service IQ(external link).

 If you don’t hold either the new LCQ or the Bridging Test upgrade you may only be issued with a 12 month limited renewal certificate.
 If you meet the new qualification requirements within this time you must send evidence of the qualifications to the Council's Alcohol Licensing Team.
 Your certificate will then be re-issued for three years effective from the most recent expiry date of your Manager’s Certificate under the Sale of Liquor Act 1989.

 If you do not update your qualification and provide this information to Council's Alcohol Licensing Team within this time your General Managers Certificate will expire and you will have to apply for a New General Managers Certificate as well.

 If you are currently renewing of your Manager's Certificate for the first time under the 2012 Sale and Supply of Alcohol Act, or are currently on a Limited Interim Renewal Certificate, you need to have already completed the Bridging Test by 1 February 2017.